-The flue system, made up of the flue system and the flue between the wood fire and the flue system, acts as the engine that drives your wood heating system.
+The flue system, made up of the external flue system and the internal flue is the important draft system that drives your wood heating appliance.
 Even the best wood fire will not function safely and efficiently as intended if it is not connected to a suitable flue system.